Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.1 - Dawn of Aviation/README.md

 - Ask Copilot Chat why the UI is not centered:

     ```md
-    #selection How can I center the banner title in the middle of the banner?
+    How can I center the banner title in the middle of the banner?
     ```
 - Copilot will provide you with a solution to center the banner title.